9Quiescent/manet-sim/README.md

 docker --version
 ```

+> **NOTE: Before running any Docker commands (USAGE WITH DOCKER), make sure Docker Desktop is installed and running.**
+> - On Mac, Linux and Windows, launch Docker Desktop from your Applications (or Start Menu) before opening your terminal.
+> - Wait until the Docker whale icon appears in your menu bar or system tray.
+> - Once running, the `docker` command will be available in your terminal.

 # USAGE WITHOUT DOCKER (Manual)
 ## Clone The Project
 Open A Terminal and run the following commands to clone the repository: